Warning! Your browser is extremely outdated and not web standards compliant.

 Careers Are On the Rise!

-According to the Bureau of Labor Statistics, employment for social and human services assistants is projected to grow by about 22 percent through 2022.
+According to the Bureau of Labor Statistics, employment for social and human services assistants is projected to grow by about 8 percent from 2023 through 2033.
 The long-term outlook for job opportunities is excellent, especially for educated applicants as employers are increasingly in search of employees holding degrees in human services.

 With constituents putting pressure on legislators to provide broader human services, governments have increased the number of human services staff members.
 Many human services professionals can expect a higher quality of life at work, with support for caseloads and additional resources to prevent case overload.